José Manuel Garza Rendón: Imprisonment and deportation

 On 6 December 2001, Garza Rendón was convicted by S.D.
 Tex judge Hilda G. Tagle for conspiracy to import 100 kg of marijuana to the U.S. from Mexico with intent to distribute.
 He was sentenced to nine years (108 months) in prison.
 His other pending 988 kg marijuana count and two assault charges were dropped on a government motion.
-His fines were waived, and authorities conducted an evaluation to determine if he needed drug treatment while serving his sentence.
+His fines were waived, and authorities evaluated whether he needed drug treatment while serving his sentence.
 Garza Rendón was also prohibited from lawfully re-entering the U.S. upon his release.
 He served his sentence at the Reeves County Detention Complex in Pecos, Texas.

-According to court records, Garza Rendón struck a deal with U.S. authorities and pled guilty to the drug-trafficking charges.
+According to court records, Garza Rendón struck a deal with U.S. authorities and pleaded guilty to the drug-trafficking charges.
 The drug charge stemmed from the failed delivery of nearly a ton of marijuana in Houston, Texas, which Garza Rendón helped to coordinate.
 It was not officially known if Garza Rendón collaborated with prosecutors by testifying against other cartel members or by giving them inside information about the syndicate, but one unnamed U.S. federal agent said that the information he provided was "substantial" for their investigations of the cartel.
 His boss, Cárdenas, was extradited to the U.S. in 2007 and faced trial on multiple charges in Houston; it is unknown if Garza Rendón gave investigators useful information about him.